- Overview: Poland

 Other Mandatory Benefits in Poland

 - Uninterrupted paid holiday leave of 20-26 days, depending on the length of employment

 - Sick leave of up to 33 days per year

 - Disability leave of 10 additional paid holidays per year

 - Mandatory retirement pension at age 60 for female employees and age 65 for male employees

-Acumen International: Your HR Compliance Partner in Poland
+Let Acumen Global EOR Handle HR Compliance Aspects in Poland

 Expand your global operations into the Polish market, onboard your international talent, and manage them while remaining fully compliant with local regulations.
 Acumen International’s global employment and compliance solution ensures that all your Polish legal, tax and HR compliance obligations are met, so you can focus on growing your business.

 Acumen Global EOR can help you by removing some of the burdens of your busy schedule and the risks involved.
 Rest easy knowing that everything is taken care of.
 Global hiring is no more a hassle!
 With Acumen Global Employer of Record, you can employ, manage, and pay your employees in over 190 countries.
 No entity is needed, start international operations with no delay.

 To find out more about how Global Employer of Record can help your organization grow into new markets, contact Acumen International today to discuss how we can help you achieve your goals.